 NYJO singer Luca Manning is 20, studying at the Guildhall School of Music and Drama.
 After a two-year tenure, Luca is “graduating” from our jazz orchestra at the Ronnie Scott’s gig in January 2020.

 Their debut album, When the Sun Comes Out is full of beautiful melodies, a voyage where the jazz canon is greeted with bespoke folk undertones, beautifully fused with the help of Fergus McCreadie on piano.
-We met Luca to talk about his album, life and inspirations.
+We met Luca to talk about their album, life and inspirations.
 From the get-go I am met with a disarming smile that I would dare anyone not to reciprocate.

 Tell us about When the Sun Comes Out and your two original songs Our Journey and Rise in particular.